rohgeuntak76/pcai-peft-example/README.md

-# HPE PCAI PEFT example
+# Fine-tune the LLM within the PCAI
 This example demonstrates how to fine-tune Large Language Models (LLMs) within the PCAI platform using HPE AI Essentials Software.
 The focus here is not on the fine-tuning process itself, but rather on leveraging PCAI’s integrated tools and frameworks to streamline and manage LLM fine-tuning workflows.

 <img src="AIE1.10/assets/finetune-diagram.png" alt="finetune-diagram.png" width="800">